Network diagnostics for a dedicated server

 Check access from the OS in recovery and diagnostic mode

-So that OS settings do not affect server operation and diagnostics:
+To ensure OS settings do not affect server performance and diagnostics:

 -

-Connect to the server via SSH or via KVM console:
+Connect to the server via SSH or a KVM console:

-- if the server in recovery and diagnostic mode is unavailable, create a ticket describing the problem.
+- if the server is unavailable in recovery and diagnostic mode, create a ticket with a description of the issue.